nitinforsure/demorepo/README.md

 3. pwd - to print the current directory <br>
 4. cd- to change the directory <br>
 5. clear- to clear the terminal window <br>
+6. Use ls -Force --ensures that hidden files (like .git) and system files are displayed.
+# how to create a new folder/git repo using terminal
+1. create a new file inside the desired directory
+2. then add commit and push the file

+# branching
+1. A branch is essentially a separate copy of your codebase.
+It allows you to make changes, test features, or fix bugs independently of the main project.
+The default branch in GitHub is usually called main (or sometimes master).
+# Create a new branch
+git branch branch_name

+# Switch to the new branch
+git checkout branch_name

+# Shortcut for creating and switching
+git checkout -b branch_name